ynsgnr/ITU/README.md

   All ITU CS Students would be more than happy,
-  If you can send your lecture notes and more with a pull request or by mail to yunusgnr@gmail.com Compling with file structure and file name structure would help everyone even more <3
+  If you can send your lecture notes and more with a pull request or by mail to yunusgnr@gmail.com Suiting with file structure and file name structure would help everyone even more <3

 ## File Structure